robotology/rfsmTools/README.md

 # librFSM
-A C++ library to load an execute rFSM LUA-based state machines
+A C++ library to load and execute rFSM LUA-based state machines

 Example
 -------